freyja-934/solana-dao-voting-dapp/DEMO_PROMPTS.md

 ## Prompt 4: Testing Documentation (3 minutes)

 ```
-Create docs/testing/testing-guide.md with our testing specifications:
+Using the write tool, create a new file at docs-demo/docs/testing/testing-guide.md with our testing specifications:

 # Testing Guide